grisuno/LazyOwn/COMMANDS.md

 Dependencies:
 - `dirsearch` must be installed.
 If not present, it will be installed using `sudo apt`.
-- Ensure the URL is set via the `url` parameter before calling this function.
+- Ensure the URL is assign via the `url` parameter before calling this function.

 Example:
     dirsearch http://example.com/

 Note:
-    - Ensure that the `url` parameter is set before calling this function.
+    - Ensure that the `url` parameter is assign before calling this function.
     - The `-x` option specifies HTTP status codes to exclude from the results (e.g., 403, 404, 400).
     - The function will attempt to install `dirsearch` if it is not already installed.